It’s a Tea Journals post! It’s Monday, and everyone needs a little caffeine pick me up.

 so, I’ve slacked on drinking tea in all the cafes lately.
 Its been so wet in Edinburgh and I’ve had no motivation to leave my house in the rain in search of tea spots, so I’ve stuck to my comfort zones and reading a post from the same cafe weekly isn’t anyones idea of fun, except mine.
 I’ve drank enough coffee in Starbucks this week to last me a lifetime and thought we would venture a little bit further.

 I hadn’t planned this one.
 Normally I try and pick one, have a bit of a google, book a table if I can and head over.
 Not today.
-We had a podcast launch for Vanessa of Magnificent Mothers at the nicer side of town.
+We had a podcast launch at the nicer side of town.
 We headed into town super early and walked along morning side in search for a cuppa to keep us warm while we waited.
 This is why I’m rarely early for anything, because I mess about with all the spare time I have and end up late.
 It rained like I’d never seen it before and just a few seconds had us soaked.
 I didn’t want to wander in it much longer so we scanned the street for the nicest looking cafe and ran for shelter.

 Now, you can picture it, Project Coffee.
 Ace name.
 Sounded perfect and had the cosiest looking atmosphere.
 So we bundled ourselves through the door, sopping wet and ready for the cosiest cuppa.
 The moment we walked in it was as if the entire cafe let out a collective sigh at the sight of a toddler.
 Little do they know she is exceptionally well mannered and loves a slice of cake more than I do.
 The entire cafe was filled with hipsters on laptops.
 A few years ago I would have felt right at home.
 A little slouchy hat, ripped jeans and an artisan roast, perfect.